khairulslt/PasswordGenerator/README.md

 ```
 cd C:\users\user\Desktop\EXAMPLEFOLDER
 ```
 * Congratulations!
+You've reached the final step!
 Now all you need to do is type in the following:
 ```
 python password.py
 ```